 Keywords are the literal key to get your website noticed.
 The lower the difficulty of the words that are used, the more noticeable your business is online!
 The more popular that your business is, the more success you will have!
 That’s the aim afterall.

 But wait, what is a keyword?
-Why do i need keywords?
-How will they help me?
+Why do I need them How will they help me?

 Well, buckle up!
 I’m here to tell you how they benefit you and your business.